LogtalkDotOrg/logtalk3/library/dictionaries/NOTES.md

 can switch between implementations at runtime without code changes by using a parameter variable in the first argument of a `uses/2` directive.

+Dictionary keys should preferable be ground terms.
+If the keys contain variables, the user must ensure that any instantiation of those variables when calling this library predicates will not affect the key ordering.

 To create a new dictionary, you can use the `new/1` predicate.
 For example:

 	| ?- avltree::new(Dictionary).